Is Affordable Housing the Answer?

 How can I help?

-Support the City of Boise’s proposed zoning changes that will make it easier to develop needed affordable housing.
-Comments on the first draft are closed, but scroll to the bottom of this page: https://www.cityofboise.org/zoning-code-rewrite to be included in future notices and hearings.
-Urge your federal, state, and local elected officials to dedicate funds for affordable housing development.
+Speak up to promote affordable housing development!
+Urge your federal/state/local elected officials to dedicate funds for affordable housing.
+Ask your city council to approve affordable housing projects or require some affordable units within developments.
 Encourage property managers you know to accept tenants with Housing Choice Vouchers.
-Consider renting a room in your home to a low-income student, senior or other tenant who can’t afford an apartment.
+Support tenant protection rules to help people avoid becoming homeless.
+If possible, consider renting a room in your home to a low-income student, senior or other tenant who can’t afford an apartment.

 Your voice counts!
 Keep our community strong by supporting the needs of all community members.
-Visit https://www.homelesscoalitionboise.com/current-advocacy-opportunities/ to learn more and become an advocate for affordable housing!
+Visit Current Alerts and Opportunities – Boise Homeless Coalition (homelesscoalitionboise.com) and Ongoing Opportunities for Advocacy – Boise Homeless Coalition (homelesscoalitionboise.com) to learn more and become an advocate for affordable housing!